The Best Walking Shoes That Are Actually Comfortable

-The Best Walking Shoes of 2020-- Shop New Balance, Allbirds, Nike and More
+The Best Walking Shoes for Women 2020-- Shop New Balance, Allbirds, Nike and More

 Walking is one of our favorite ways to exercise.
 It's low impact, you can maintain a conversation about last night’s Bachelor episode while doing it and, well, who’s ever heard of a serious walking injury?